 Canada passed a law earlier this year that prevents manufacturers and sellers of vaping products from making any unauthorized health statements about e-cigarettes, including claims that vaping is safer or healthier than smoking.
 Now the government is about to take action to specify what can be said by vapor businesses.

 The Tobacco and Vaping Products Act (TVPA) is the first vapor products legislation passed by the national government of Canada.
-The law makes selling nicotine-containing vapes legal.
+The law makes selling nicotine-containing vapes and vape juice legal.
 Before the TVPA, the Canadian vapor market existed in a legal gray area.

 But regulations defining acceptable language for vendors was left up to Health Canada.
 On Nov.
 19, the prohibition of health claims on vapor products takes effect.
 Now the country’s health regulator is circulating possible wording options that might be allowed in statements by vaping businesses.
 These would be exceptions to the default ban on health or reduced-risk claims.